-Labor agency has closed more than half of worker retaliation complaints during pandemic without investigating
+Labor agency closes more than half of workers’ coronavirus retaliation complaints without investigating

-More than half — 54 percent – of the complaints were dismissed or closed without investigation, according to the report, from the National Employment Law Project, a worker advocacy group.
+More than half — 54 percent – of the complaints were dismissed or closed without investigation, according to the report from the National Employment Law Project, a worker advocacy group.

-OSHA and the Department of Labor did not respond to an immediate request for comment.
+OSHA and the Labor Department did not respond to an immediate request for comment.

-Advocates and former OSHA officials say OSHA’s lack of response to retaliation complaints is just the latest example of OSHA favoring companies over workers the agency is tasked to safeguard.
-Plus, the stakes are much higher in the middle a pandemic that has made so many workplaces more dangerous.
+Advocates and former OSHA officials say the agency’s lack of response to retaliation complaints is just the latest example of it favoring companies over the workers it is tasked with safeguarding.
+Plus, they say, the stakes are much higher in the middle of a pandemic that has made so many workplaces more dangerous.

 “This is just one more piece of evidence that OSHA is refusing to step up activities in the face of a pandemic which has killed so many workers,” said David Michaels, who ran OSHA under President Obama and now is a public health professor at George Washington University.
 “It can no longer be business as usual where OSHA is not making the efforts needed to make sure workers are safe in the face of this terrible pandemic.
 Protecting the voice of workers should be an important component of that effort.”